jiang-cw/TriPLET/README.md

 # Implementation
-Train the model using train.py.
-Use test.py to test the trained model.
+Train the model using the script train.py.
+Once the model is trained, use the script test.py to evaluate it.